Foreign leaders react to Biden's decision not to seek reelection

 "For us, reaching the goals of the special military operation is a priority, rather than the outcome of the U.S. elections," Peskov said.
 Under Mr. Biden, the U.S. has sent supplies and weapons to Ukraine to aid in its defense against Russia's invasion, even as Republican lawmakers have sought to block proposed aid.

-Dmitry Medvedev, former president of Russia and deputy chairman of the Security Council of Russia, wrote on Telegram that he wished Mr. Biden good health, adding that Russia's military goals will be achieved.
+Dmitry Medvedev, former president of Russia and deputy chairman of the Security Council of Russia, wrote on Telegram that he wished Mr. Biden good health, adding that Russia's military goals would be achieved.

 Canadian Prime Minister Justin Trudeau wrote on social media, "I've known President Biden for years.
 He's a great man, and everything he does is guided by his love for his country.
 As President, he is a partner to Canadians — and a true friend.
 To President Biden and the First Lady: thank you."